Bauhaus Dessau: Formation

-Period of National Socialism
+Nazi Party period

-In 1931, a little over a year before Hitler's seizure of power, the NSDAP won 15 of the 36 seats in the municipal elections in Dessau, making it the strongest party.
+In 1931, a little over a year before Hitler's seizure of power, the Nazi Party won 15 of the 36 seats in the municipal elections in Dessau, making it the strongest party.
 In their leaflet for the elections on 25 October 1931, the National Socialists support eight points, the first as follows:

 "Immediate cancellation of all expenditures for the Bauhaus.
 Foreign teachers are to be dismissed without notice, since it is not in accordance with the responsibility which good community leadership must bear toward its people, that German comrades starve, while foreigners are paid in abundance out of the tax pennies of the suffering people.
 With the assistance of the municipality, German teachers are to be reassigned in Dessau or elsewhere.
 Accommodation must be provided elsewhere for the craftsmen schools in the Bauhaus.
 The demolition of the Bauhaus is to be initiated immediately."

-In the municipal council meeting on 21 January 1932, the NSDAP demanded that the building be demolished.
+In the municipal council meeting on 21 January 1932, the Nazis demanded that the building be demolished.
 This and the decision to cancel funding were narrowly avoided.
-On 8 July 1932 the National Socialist Alfred Freyberg, who was elected Prime Minister of the Free State of Anhalt, and the National Socialist art theorist and architect Paul Schultze-Naumburg visited Bauhaus Dessau.
-In the meantime, the voting conditions in the municipal council had changed, so on 22 August 1932, at the request of the NSDAP party, the decision was made to close the building.
-Mies van der Rohe still attempted to continue with the Bauhaus in Berlin as a private institute in Berlin-Lankwitz; but only a short time later (1933), the National Socialists finally forced the institution to close its doors.
-The Bauhaus building in Dessau served as the Gauführerschule in the Gau Magdeburg-Anhalt region.
-A Gauführerschule or district leader school was a training institution of the NSDAP or one of its affiliated associations and was subordinate to the respective district authorities.
-Its goal was to develop the "ideological-political orientation" of the participants.
+On 8 July 1932 Alfred Freyberg, a Nazi Party member who was elected Prime Minister of the Free State of Anhalt, and the Nazi ideologue, art theorist and architect Paul Schultze-Naumburg visited Bauhaus Dessau.
+In the meantime, the voting conditions in the municipal council had changed, so on 22 August 1932, at the request of the Nazi party, the decision was made to close the building.
+Mies van der Rohe still attempted to continue with the Bauhaus in Berlin as a private institute in Berlin-Lankwitz, but in 1933, the Nazis finally forced the institution to close its doors.
+Later, the Bauhaus building in Dessau served as the Gau Magdeburg-Anhalt region's "District Leader School" (Gauführerschule), the training institution of the Nazis or affiliated associations which aims to shape the participant's political orientation.